Chase (NYSEAMERICAN:CCF) Research Coverage Started at StockNews.com

-StockNews.com began coverage on shares of Chase (NYSEAMERICAN:CCF – Free Report) in a report published on Tuesday morning.
+StockNews.com began coverage on shares of Chase (NYSEAMERICAN:CCF – Free Report) in a research report released on Monday.
 The brokerage issued a hold rating on the construction company’s stock.

 Chase Stock Performance

-Several hedge funds and other institutional investors have recently made changes to their positions in CCF.
-FMR LLC raised its holdings in shares of Chase by 10.4% during the first quarter.
-FMR LLC now owns 677,696 shares of the construction company’s stock worth $70,975,000 after acquiring an additional 63,890 shares during the period.
-Vanguard Group Inc. boosted its stake in Chase by 0.8% in the 3rd quarter.
-Vanguard Group Inc. now owns 401,244 shares of the construction company’s stock valued at $33,532,000 after purchasing an additional 3,061 shares during the period.
-Renaissance Technologies LLC boosted its holdings in Chase by 2.9% in the 1st quarter.
-Renaissance Technologies LLC now owns 358,000 shares of the construction company’s stock valued at $31,114,000 after purchasing an additional 10,100 shares during the period.
-Dimensional Fund Advisors LP lifted its position in shares of Chase by 2.0% during the 2nd quarter.
-Dimensional Fund Advisors LP now owns 331,016 shares of the construction company’s stock valued at $40,126,000 after acquiring an additional 6,640 shares during the period.
-Finally, Systematic Financial Management LP lifted its stake in Chase by 8.9% during the first quarter.
-Systematic Financial Management LP now owns 243,805 shares of the construction company’s stock worth $25,534,000 after purchasing an additional 19,995 shares during the last quarter.
-87.10% of the stock is owned by institutional investors and hedge funds.
+Large investors have recently bought and sold shares of the company.
+Wolverine Asset Management LLC acquired a new position in Chase in the 3rd quarter valued at about $32,000.
+Kayne Anderson Rudnick Investment Management LLC raised its position in shares of Chase by 200.0% in the third quarter.
+Kayne Anderson Rudnick Investment Management LLC now owns 300 shares of the construction company’s stock valued at $38,000 after buying an additional 200 shares during the last quarter.
+Global Retirement Partners LLC raised its position in shares of Chase by 28.2% in the first quarter.
+Global Retirement Partners LLC now owns 573 shares of the construction company’s stock valued at $64,000 after buying an additional 126 shares during the last quarter.
+Citigroup Inc. lifted its stake in shares of Chase by 151.4% during the first quarter.
+Citigroup Inc. now owns 636 shares of the construction company’s stock valued at $67,000 after buying an additional 383 shares during the period.
+Finally, Public Employees Retirement System of Ohio acquired a new stake in Chase during the third quarter worth approximately $77,000.
+Institutional investors and hedge funds own 87.10% of the company’s stock.

 Chase Corporation, a specialty chemicals company, engages in the manufacture and sale of protective materials for various applications in North America, Asia, the Middle East, Europe, and internationally.
 It operates through three segments: Adhesives, Sealants and Additives; Industrial Tapes; and Corrosion Protection and Waterproofing.